LeviMooreDev/PHP-Lightweight-Framework/README.md

     'database' => "any"
 ];
 ```
-If you need a specific version `1.2`.<br>
+If you need a specific version `1.2`<br>
-If you need a minimum version `>1.2`.<br>
+If you need a minimum version `>1.2`<br>
-If you dont care about what version `any`.<br>
+If you dont care about what version `any`<br>

 ### Configurable
 A way to communicate with other packages is to make your package configurable.
 Add `packages/authentication/configurable.php` with setting names and default values.
 More than one package can use the same name.
 If multiple packages talk to you this way the last package in `packages.php` decides.
+Authentication wants other packages to be able to tell if a page is not protected by login.
 ```php
 return [
     'protected' => true,